jie-meng/jie-meng.github.io/_posts/2021-01-22-use-macvim-in-unity3d.md

 ## Unity3D development in MacVim

+- Right click *.cs file from the Finder, select "Open With" -> "MacVim" as the default Editor in your system.

-- Set Unity3D Preferences -> External Tools -> External Script Editor to MacVim.
+- Set Unity3D Preferences -> External Tools -> External Script Editor to "Open by file extension".

 - Create/Delete/Rename/Move C# script files from Unity3D Editor (Which will handle the .meta files).